-In addition, the OAED will have an orientation for first year students regarding the student feedback process, in which the process and consequences of not completing assigned evaluation forms will be explained.
+In addition, the OAED will have an orientation for Year 1 students regarding the student feedback process, in which the process and consequences of not completing assigned evaluation forms will be explained.
 Also, all faculty members and course directors are encouraged to inform students of how student feedback has been used in course revision and of its importance in faculty development and staffing decisions.
 NOTE: All student requirements will be listed in the Student Handbook.

 Data will be summarized and tabulated for each student evaluation form and sent to the members of the Dean’s Review for each course or lab course.

 Other statistical information will be provided as feasible.